Collapse All Expand All

 Carryover: All nonexempt employees are permitted to carryover any accrued, unused sick leave into the following year.
 However, all non-exempt employees are not permitted to accumulate sick leave of more than 490 hours for a 7 hour day employee or 560 hours for a 8 hour day employee in a year.

-Non-exempt employees retiring from the College with fifteen (15) or more years of service will be paid one-half day of pay for each accumulated sick day, up to a maximum of 245 hours based on a 35-hour work week or 280 hours based on a 40-hour work week.
+Payout: Employees who resign or who have been terminated for any reason will not be paid for any accrued, unused sick leave at termination.
+Employees who decide to retire from the College who meet the criteria for retirement status and have fifteen (15) or more years of service, will be paid one-half day of pay for each accumulated sick day, up to a maximum of 245 hours based on a 35-hour work week or 280 hours based on a 40-hour work week.
 All accrued, unused sick time over these maximum hours will be forfeited upon termination.
-Employees age 55 and older who retire from the College with at least ten (10) years of service will be paid one-half day of pay for each accrued, unused sick day.

 Notification: Employees must notify Le Moyne College Office of Human Resources by either oral or written notice prior to using any accrued sick leave for NYSPSL qualifying reasons.
 When using sick leave, Le Moyne College may require a doctor’s note or other documentation to the extent permissible by law.
 Employees will not be required to disclose confidential information in order to use paid sick leave for NYSPSL qualifying reasons.